Elara6331/nomad/woodpecker-ci/README.md

 Woodpecker requires one volume to store its database.
 This volume should be called `woodpecker` and it should be read/write, not readonly.

 Once Woodpecker starts, you should be able to go to it, and log in via your Gitea account.

+The woodpecker agent file will start the agent on all nodes with the `woodpecker_agent` custom metadata value set to `true`.
+You can look at the following documentation for an example of how to set metadata: https://developer.hashicorp.com/nomad/docs/configuration/client#custom-metadata-network-speed-and-node-class